Pathangi-Jatinshravan/infection/README.md

 2. Aggregate number of logins for a coach-student pair.

 Logins * minutes spent on KA

+(Many logins but short visits are not as strong of an indicator of engagement and volume of use.)

 2. Interactions: weight nodes by total hours spent together (affinity)